Skip to content

 Have conversations with aging parents.
 Your parents' estate plan (or lack thereof) will eventually affect you.
 Open a dialogue about their wishes, their documents, and where things are located.
 This conversation only gets harder with time.

-- Ignoring disability insurance (statistically, you're more likely to become disabled than to die prematurely)
+Common 40s mistakes: assuming your 30s plan is still adequate, ignoring disability insurance (statistically, you're more likely to become disabled than to die prematurely), avoiding conversations with aging parents.

 Your 50s: Refining and Preparing